-Boasts a spacious, comfortable design for a budget price.
 Has the capacity for a 17-inch laptop, accessories, and a camera.
-Padded dividers are moveable for a custom fit.
+Padded dividers are movable for a custom fit.

-It's big, and its interior padding isn't shockproof.
-It also has side pockets that are too small to be very useful.
+It's big, and the interior padding isn't shockproof.
+For some users, the side pockets are too small to be very useful.

 Sports a unique sling design for easy camera access while carrying it on your shoulder.
 Lightweight and waterproof, and has a patented all-weather cover.

-While some testers liked the sling design, others found it awkward to carry, especially when quick access to the camera wasn't necessary.
+While some owners like the sling design, others find it awkward to carry, especially when quick access to the camera isn't necessary.
+Expensive.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.